 Recommended restaurants and cafes:

-- Teppanyaki Yufuan (てっぱん焼 由布庵) – Cosy okonomiyaki and sizzling teppan plates
+- Teppanyaki Yufuan (てっぱん焼 由布庵) – Cosy okonomiyaki (my fave food)

-- Snoopy Chaya – Character-cute and busy, best right at opening
+- Snoopy Chaya – Cute snoopy themed cafe but very very busy, best right at opening

-- Cafe Duo – Famous for playful 3D latte art and an adorable resident cat, Kuu-chan, who stars on their YouTube channel
+- Cafe Duo – Famous for 3D latte art and an adorable resident cat, Kuu-chan, who stars on their YouTube channel!

 How To Get To Yufuin (trains, buses, and easy day tours)